A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Aspects of ``Low-Resource''

 \subsection{How Low is Low-Resource?}

-On the dimension of task-specific labels, different thresholds are used to define low-resource and some works use a certain guideline or principle. \newcite{defining/rotman2019deep} and \newcite{defining/kann2020POSPoorly} study languages that have less than 10k labeled tokens in the Universal Dependency project \cite{defining/Nivre2020UD} while \newcite{distant/garrette2013pos2hours} limit the time of the annotators to 2 hours resulting in up to 1-2k tokens. \newcite{defining/loubser20ViabilitySouthAfrican} report that most available datasets for South African languages have 40-60k labeled tokens.
+On the dimension of task-specific labels, different thresholds are used to define low-resource.
+For part-of-speech (POS) tagging, \newcite{distant/garrette2013pos2hours} limit the time of the annotators to 2 hours resulting in up to 1-2k tokens. \newcite{defining/kann2020POSPoorly} study languages that have less than 10k labeled tokens in the Universal Dependency project \cite{defining/Nivre2020UD} and \newcite{survey/loubser2020viability} report that most available datasets for South African languages have 40-60k labeled tokens.

-The amount of necessary resources is also task-dependent.
-While the aforementioned corpus sizes might be sufficient to train a reasonable POS tagger, other tasks might also increase the resource requirements.
+The threshold is also task-dependent and more complex tasks might also increase the resource requirements.
 For text generation, \newcite{defining/yang2019responseGeneration} frame their work as low-resource with 350k labeled training instances.
-Similar to the task, the resource requirements can also depend on the language. \newcite{defining/plank2016MultilingualPOS} find that language families perform differently given the same amount of limited training data.
-Last but not least, the available resources also influence which approaches perform well.
-As shown for POS tagging \cite{defining/plank2016MultilingualPOS} and text classification \cite{pre-train/melamud2019}, in very low-resource settings, non-neural methods outperform more modern approaches while the latter need several hundred labeled instances.
-This makes evaluations interesting that vary the availability of a resource like the amount of labeled data (see also e.g. \citet{lauscher2020zero,hedderich2020transfer,yan-etal-2020-unknown}).
-In this survey, we will not focus on a specific low-resource scenario but rather specify which kind of resources the authors assume.
+Similar to the task, the resource requirements can also depend on the language. \newcite{defining/plank2016MultilingualPOS} find that task performance varies between language families given the same amount of limited training data.

+Given the lack of a hard threshold for low-resource settings, we see it as a spectrum of resource availability.
+We, therefore, also argue that more work should evaluate low-resource techniques across different levels of data availability for better comparison between approaches.
+For instance, \citet{defining/plank2016MultilingualPOS} and \citet{pre-train/melamud2019} show that for very small datasets non-neural methods outperform more modern approaches while the latter obtain better performance in resource-lean scenarios once a few hundred labeled instances are available.